Stainless Steel Rolex Watches

 Stainless Steel Rolex

 Rolex has built its reputation by making the toughest tool watches money can buy.
-Their steel models have been to the summit of Everest and to the deepest depths of the ocean.
-Explorers above ground and underwater have long put their trust in their rugged reliability, while the more formal offerings retain a nicely understated wrist presence that can match any occasion.
+Their stainless steel Rolex models have been to the summit of Everest and to the deepest depths of the ocean.
+Explorers above ground and underwater have long put their trust in their rugged reliability.
+But the more formal offerings retain a nicely understated wrist presence that can match any occasion.

 Throughout the range, there are some models that have only ever been made in stainless steel.
 There are some that started life in steel before being released in a variety of precious metals as their popularity grew.
-And there are still others that have had to wait for their steel versions, usually, as is the case with the Yacht-Master II and the new Sky-Dweller, where potential customers adored the watch but couldn’t stomach the price tags attached to the gold or platinum versions.
+And there are still others that have had to wait for their steel versions.
+This is usually the case with the Yacht-Master II and the new Sky-Dweller.
+Potential customers adored the watch but couldn’t stomach the price tags attached to the gold or platinum versions.

 The Rolex Oyster Perpetual

-Often considered the entry-level Rolex, the Oyster Perpetual series is as simple as a watch can be; a straightforward, three-hand, no date creation that can trace its lineage back to the very earliest days of the brand’s story.
+Often considered the entry-level Rolex, the Oyster Perpetual series is as simple as a watch can be.
+It’s a straightforward, three-hand, no date creation that can trace its lineage back to the very earliest days of the brand’s story.

-However, unlike, say, an entry-level car, one that’s missing all the things you really want, an entry-level Rolex is still a Rolex.
+However, it’s unlike, say, an entry-level car that’s missing all the things you really want.
+An entry-level Rolex is still a Rolex.